-The African Commission and African Court for Human Rights
+The African Court and Commission for Human Rights

 Both the Commission and the Court have a mandate of promoting and monitoring the African Charter on Human and People’s Rights, which was adopted by the Organization of African Unity (OAU) on 27 June 1981 and entered into force on 21 October 1986.
 The Commission headquarters are located in Banjul, Gambia, and the Court headquarters are located in Arusha, Tanzania.
 In 2008, the African Court of Human and Peoples’ Rights merged with the African Court of Justice to create the African Court of Justice and Human Rights.
 Both institutions continue to operate during the period of transition necessary before the entry into force of the 2008 treaty.
 Both the Commission and the Court are competent to examine situations of human rights violations and complaints or communications filed by Member States or individuals.
 Other mechanisms exist in the framework of African regional organizations, such as the Court of Justice of the Economic Community of West African States (ECOWAS), the East African Court of Justice (EAC), or the South African Development Community Tribunal (SADC).
 They all apply and refer to the African Charter on Human and People’s Rights and other conventions adopted by the African Union in the field of human rights.